 Classics-related job listings every month.
-Although the job listings are available free of charge on their website, job candidates really do need to subscribe to the placement service as well.
-(Usually the service costs about $25, although the APA is currently revamping its system and hasn’t yet released the new application information.)
-Subscribers get emails about job postings slightly before the information is made available on the APA website – but the real benefit of subscription to the placement service is access to interviews at the yearly AIA/APA conference.
-Only people who have signed up with the placement service are allowed to use the APA’s interview rooms, and since many jobs conduct their first-round interviews at the AIA/APA conference, this essentially means that you are required to sign up with the placement service in order to be interviewed for these jobs.
+Although the job listings are available free of charge on their website, job candidates really do need to subscribe to the placement service as well (the service currently costs $20).
+Subscribers get emails about job postings slightly before the information is made available on the SCS website – but the real benefit of subscription to the placement service is access to interviews at the yearly AIA/SCS conference.
+Only people who have signed up with the placement service are allowed to use the SCS’s interview rooms, and since many jobs conduct their first-round interviews at the AIA/SCS conference, this essentially means that you are required to sign up with the placement service in order to be interviewed for these jobs.

 Chronicle of Higher Education

 An indispensable resource for anyone going on the job market in any academic field.